rcl-ssl/docs/portal/stand-alone-san.md

 # DNS Challenge

-RCL uses the DNS-01 challenge to create a certificate that includes the following domains in a single SSL/TLS certificate:
+RCL SSL uses the DNS-01 challenge to create a certificate that includes the following domains in a single SSL/TLS certificate:

-- naked apex domain (e.g. contoso.com)
+- domain (e.g. contoso.com)
 - wildcard (e.g. *.contoso.com)

 To validate your domain with the DNS challenge, you will be required to create a DNS TXT record in your domain settings with your domain registrar.